-Evidence-based evaluation of the issue eg:
+1. Evidence-based evaluation of the issue eg:

-Evidence Evaluation of evidence Numbers and type of recreational users, how they use the area etc Benefits / problems that result Existing visitor infrastructure and management measures Review of strengths / weaknesses of current provision Natural heritage interests - key species, conservation importance, sensitivity of habitat, site designations, population counts, evidence of change etc Type of disturbance eg direct injury, disturbance to breeding etc Duration (short, medium, long term) Impacts witnessed Other causes of disturbance or trends eg weather, disease Significant trends over time Other interests eg angling or habitat damage - base data (eg angling days, income), evidence of change, physical damage caused etc Type of disturbance / damage eg noise, erosion, Other causes of impacts or trends eg weather, disease, social change Impacts evidenced Significant trends over time Independent / scientific studies eg regarding species disturbance and impacts of activities, growth of certain activities etc Relevance / application of such evidence to the site / situation
+Evidence Evaluation of evidence Numbers and type of recreational users, how they Benefits / problems that result use the area etc Existing visitor infrastructure and management Review of strengths / weaknesses of current provision measures Natural heritage interests - key species, Impacts on natural heritage eg direct injury, conservation importance, sensitivity of habitat, disturbance to breeding, introduction of Invasive site designations, population counts, evidence of Non-Native Species (INNS) etc change etc Duration (short, medium, long term) Consequences / significance of impacts Significant / predicted trends over time - Other causes of disturbance or trends eg weather, disease Other interests eg angling or habitat damage - - Impact on other activities eg disturbance, loss of base data (eg angling days, income), evidence of business, conflict, change, records / images of physical damage Consequences / significance of damage / impacts caused etc Significant / predicted trends over time - Other causes on impacts or trends eg weather, disease, social change Independent / scientific studies eg regarding - Relevance and application of such evidence to the site species disturbance and impacts of activities, / situation growth of certain activities etc

-The evaluation should be objective and include any uncertainties and gaps in the evidence base, why the action is considered necessary, and how it will be kept under review.
+The evaluation and potential solutions should be based on evidence and any relevant verified studies, any uncertainties or gaps in the evidence base should be highlighted.
+The evaluation should be objective, and explain why any proposed actions are considered necessary, and how they will be kept under review.